ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The remote or local specifier provided by the application can not be resolved.

 * EstablishmentFailed:
-The Transport Services system was unable to establish a transport-layer connection to the remote endpoint specified by the application.
+The Transport Services system was unable to establish a transport-layer connection to the Remote Endpoint specified by the application.

 * PolicyProhibited:
 The system policy prevents the transport system from performing the action requested by the application.